SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-configure-routing-in-the-sub-application.md

 ## How to configure routing in the sub application

-The platform recommends using hash-based over HTML5 push-state routing for applications integrated into the platform - this for the reason to have faster in-view navigation.
-It is because the platform does not use HTML5 History API to change the URL.
-Instead, it sets the URL from outside the application.
-If not using hash-based routing, the application would start anew.
+The platform recommends using hash-based over HTML5 push-state routing for applications integrated into the platform.
+This for the reason that the platform sets the URL externally, which, when navigating within the same app, would cause the application to start anew.

 For Angular application, open `AppRoutingModule` and enable `HashLocationStrategy` as follows: